Personalized Learning Path Planning with Goal-Driven Learner State Modeling: Experiment

 \textbf{Results.} To ensure reliability, we aggregate results from both human annotators and LLM-judges (Figure~\ref{fig:perception_result}).
 Human annotators consistently rate \system higher across all dimensions, with strong inter-annotator agreement (Pearson correlation $r>0.8$).
 Notably, \system achieved the largest improvement in \textbf{IE} ($+17.7\%$), followed by \textbf{IIA} ($+6.26\%$) and \textbf{AU} ($+6.63\%$), resulting in an overall increase of $+7.88\%$.
 Both human and LLM-judges highlight \system's \emph{ability to construct explicit "evidence chain"}, for example, linking a learner's review behavior directly to a detected misconception.
 This structured interpretability is essential for trustworthy learner profiling and aligns with established educational principles.
-Among LLM-judges, we observe different scoring patterns. \emph{Claude-3.7-Sonnet} is the most conservative, while \emph{Deepseek-R1} shows highest alignment with human judgment, particularly in \textbf{IE}, likely due to its extended reasoning depth.
+Among LLM-judges, we observe different scoring patterns. \emph{Claude-3.7-Sonnet} is the most conservative, while \emph{Deepseek-R1} shows highest alignment with human judgment.
 Despite the differences, all evaluators confirm a consistent performance gap, validating the accuracy, completeness, and interpretability of \system's profiling framework.